-A survey was provided to the PAG at the October 2003 meeting in order to determine their level of satisfaction.
+A survey was provided to the PAG at the June 2004 and October 2004 meetings in order to determine their level of satisfaction.
 The results of the surveys along with PAG comments are included in Appendix 3.
 From the review of the results and comments, the PAG seems satisfied with the meetings, facilitator, and logistics.
-The average score obtained at the October 30, 2003 meeting was 4.4.
 Included in Appendix 3 is a trend graph showing this meeting in comparison to previous results obtained.